Broker vs Agent

 Premium

-A policy's premium is its price.
-The premium is determined by the insurer based on your or your business's risk profile, which may include creditworthiness.
-For example, if you own several expensive automobiles and have a history of reckless driving, you will likely pay more for an auto policy than someone with a single mid-range sedan and a perfect driving record.
-However, different insurers may charge different premiums for similar policies.
-So that’s where we would help.
+A policy's premium refers to its price.
+Insurers determine this premium based on your risk profile, which may include your creditworthiness.
+If you own several expensive cars, your auto insurance costs may be higher.
+This is especially true if you have a history of reckless driving.
+In contrast, someone with a single mid-range sedan and a perfect driving record may pay less.
+However, different insurers may charge varying premiums for similar policies.
+This is where we can assist you.

 Policy Limit

 The policy limit is the maximum amount an insurer will pay under a policy for a covered loss.
-Maximums may be set per period (e.g., annual or policy term), per loss or injury, or over the life of the policy, also known as the lifetime maximum.
+Maximums can be established for specific periods, such as annually or during a policy term.
+They may apply to each loss or injury.
+Alternatively, they can be set for the entire duration of the policy.
+This is known as the lifetime maximum.
 Typically, higher limits carry higher premiums.

 Deductible